Graph Kernels: A Survey: Applications of Graph Kernels

 \subsection{Chemoinformatics}

 Traditionally, chemistry is one of the richest sources of graph-structured data.
 A common problem in this field is to find chemical compounds with a specific property or activity.
 The experimental characterization of molecules is often an expensive and time-consuming process, and thus people usually resort to computational methods.
 Specifically, they model chemical compounds as graphs where vertices correspond to atoms and edges to bonds, and then they apply computational methods to identify a small set of potentially interesting molecules for a given property or activity, which are then tested experimentally.
-Graph kernels have been used extensively for predicting the mutagenicity, toxicity and anti-cancer activity of small molecules \cite{swamidass2005kernels,ralaivola2005graph,mahe2005graph,ceroni2007classification,mahe2009graph,smalter2009graph} Furthermore, graph kernels have been applied to other problems such as the prediction of the atomization energies of organic molecules \cite{ferre2017learning}, the predicition of the boiling points of molecules \cite{gauzere2011two}, the prediction of the activity against HIV \cite{gauzere2011two}, and the prediction of properties of stereoisomers \cite{brown2010compound,grenier2017chemoinformatics}.
-A review of the applications of graph kernels in chemoinformatics is provided by Rupp and Schneider \citeyear{rupp2010graph}.
+Graph kernels have been used extensively for predicting the mutagenicity, toxicity and anti-cancer activity of small molecules \shortcite{swamidass2005kernels,ralaivola2005graph,mahe2005graph,ceroni2007classification,mahe2009graph,smalter2009graph} Furthermore, graph kernels have been applied to other problems such as the prediction of the atomization energies of organic molecules \shortcite{ferre2017learning}, the predicition of the boiling points of molecules \shortcite{gauzere2011two}, the prediction of the activity against HIV \shortcite{gauzere2011two}, and the prediction of properties of stereoisomers \shortcite{brown2010compound,grenier2017chemoinformatics}.
+A review of the applications of graph kernels in chemoinformatics is provided by \shortciteA{rupp2010graph}.